mondo-mob/gae-js/packages/gae-js-storage/README.md

 - `storage.apiEndpoint`: (optional) The storage API endpoint to use - rarely used
 - `storage.credentials`: (optional) User/Service Account Credentials - mainly used for local development (see Local Development below)
 - `storage.emulatorHost`: (optional) The emulator host to connect to (only if using emulator)
-- `storage.origin`: (optionla) specific origin to use for upload urls.
+- `storage.origin`: (optional) specific origin to use for upload urls.
 Defaults to core `host` configuration.
+- `storage.skipDefaultBucketValidation`: (optional) skips checkint the default bucket exists.
+By default, in the background, a check is done with `bucket.exists()` and logs an error if it does not exist, so that we get proactive log notification.
+This action requires read permissions, however, and there are cases where the application has write access to a bucket, without read access.
+If this is the case, simply use this option to skip the validation.

 ### StorageProvider